GoogleChrome/web.dev/src/site/content/en/blog/web-platform-03-2023/index.md

 ### New CSS color spaces and functions

-Also in Chrome is a whole new set of ways to use color on the web.
-Now supported are color spaces that access colors outside of the RGB gamut, along with the `color()` and `color-mix()` functions.
+Also included in Chrome 111 are a whole new set of ways to use color on the web.
+Chrome now supports color spaces that access colors outside of the RGB gamut, along with the `color()` and `color-mix()` functions.
 Learn more in our [High definition CSS color guide](https://developer.chrome.com/articles/high-definition-css-color-guide/) and [blog post on `color-mix()`](https://developer.chrome.com/blog/css-color-mix/).

 {% BrowserCompat 'css.types.color_value.color-mix' %}